 Mention the words “estate planning,” and many people immediately think of making a will.
 But estate planning encompasses more than wills.
 It can include wills, trusts, assigning power of attorney for one or more purposes, and more.
 Estate planning is necessary for ensuring that the assets you spent your life accumulating get distributed according to your desires after you die.
-An experienced Springfield estate planning lawyer can even help you get the most out of your money right now while you are still alive.
+Our experienced Springfield estate planning lawyers can even help you get the most out of your money right now while you are still alive.

 The worst thing to do is wait for a crisis before giving serious thought to planning for your family’s future.
 If you don’t plan ahead, a judge who doesn’t know you or your family will distribute your assets according to state law.

 The complexity of an estate plan depends on the size of your estate and how detailed a plan you wish to leave.
 But it is faster and less complicated to formulate your plan ahead of time than most people think.
 The old adage, “An ounce of prevention is worth a pound of cure,” applies just as strongly to your financial health as it does to your physical health.
-So get the preventative ball rolling by speaking to our knowledgeable Springfield estate planning attorneys at Batson Nolan PLC today.
+So get the preventative ball rolling by speaking to our knowledgeable Springfield estate planning lawyers at Batson Nolan PLC today.

 The most important reasons for creating an estate plan are to maximize your family’s inheritance, to minimize the taxes they must pay on that inheritance, and to make the process of transferring your assets as easy and painless as possible for those you leave behind.
 But creating a solid plan can accomplish other things you may not have thought of.
 It can: